AtomicNoggin/keynavagable/README.md

-   if modifier keys are required, those should added as suffixes (e.g. `Shift-UpArrow` or `Alt-Control-PageDown`) in alpabetical order note, for alpha-nummeric keys, Shift does not need to be be provided, as the key value will already detail this (e.g. `Shift-w` will not work, but `W` will) **method**: the function to fire when this key combination is pressed.
+   if modifier keys are required, those should added as suffixes (e.g. `Shift-UpArrow` or `Alt-Control-PageDown`) in alpabetical order note, for alpha-nummeric keys, Shift does not need to be be provided, as the key value will already detail this (e.g. `Shift-w` will not work, but `W` will)

+**method**: the function to fire when this key combination is pressed.
 Can be an actual function, or a string that represents ther name of the method to fire.

 **target**: the element to bind to the method.
 Defaults to the current element if omitted.

 ### Element.protoype.removeKeyAction(key)
 #### Arguments:
+**key**: the key press, or key press combination, to stop listening for

+### Element.protoype.captureKeyAction(key,method[,target])
+#### Arguments:
-**key**: the key press, or key press combination, to stop listening listen for while this element has focus.
-Maps to the keyboard event key value (with the exception of ' ', which becomes 'Space'). if modifier keys are required, those should added as suffixes (e.g. `Shift-UpArrow` or `Alt-Control-PageDown`) in alpabetical order note, for alpha-nummeric keys, Shift does not need to be be provided, as the key value will already detail this (e.g. `Shift-w` will not work, but `W` will)
+**key**: the key press, or key press combination, to listen for while children of this element has focus.

+**method**: the function to fire when this key combination is pressed.
+Can be an actual function, or a string that represents ther name of the method to fire.

+**target**: the element to bind to the method.
+Defaults to the current element if omitted.

+### Element.protoype.releaseeKeyAction(key)
+#### Arguments:
+**key**: the key press, or key press combination, to stop listening for on befalf of this elements children